 U.S. jobs increased by 261,000 last month after a hurricane-ravaged September, but was below economists' expectations for a 310,000 rise.

 "If there's one thing I would focus on, it is the fact you're really not seeing the wage inflation," said Heidi Learner, chief economist in New York for Savills Studley, a unit of Savills Plc.

 "The wage numbers are becoming increasing more important than the monthly payrolls number itself."

-Tepid wage growth supports the view that inflation will continue to undershoot the Fed's 2 percent target and could raise concerns about consumer spending.
+Tepid wage growth supports the view that inflation will continue to undershoot the Federal Reserve's 2-percent target and could raise concerns about consumer spending.

-AIG fell 4.69 percent after the insurer posted a bigger loss on huge catastrophe losses and said it set aside more in reserves.
+AIG fell 4.72 percent after the insurer posted a bigger loss on huge catastrophe losses.